ibldzn/yakuza-0-legend-style-fix/README.md

 # Build

-Make sure you have [CMake](https://cmake.org/) installed and a shell which supports bash command, run `./build.sh Release` or `./build.sh Release -DASI_VER=OFF` to build the non-asi version.
+Make sure you can run bash command and have [CMake](https://cmake.org/) installed, then run `./build.sh Release` or `./build.sh Release -DASI_VER=OFF` to build the non-asi version.
 The binary should be inside the `_out/` directory after you run the build command.

 # Credit